DZRB-AM: History

 During Martial Law, the Bureau of Broadcasts took over the station and became DPI Radio 1 / MPI Radio 1.
 In November 1978, due to the switch of the Philippine AM dial from the NARBA-mandated 10 kHz spacing to the 9 kHz rule implemented by the Geneva Frequency Plan of 1975, the station's frequency was transferred from 710 kHz to 918 kHz.

-In 1986 (after the EDSA Revolution), DZFM returned to its ownership by the establishment of the Bureau of Broadcast Services via the reinstated PBS.
+By the 1980s, DZFM served as the Tagalog service of The Voice of the Philippines on AM.